isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="active-directory-integration"></a>Integração do Active Directory

-O Active Directory fornece um local central para que os administradores gerenciem permissões e credenciais do usuário.
-A integração do Active Directory com o Project significa que os usuários e grupos no Active Directory são sincronizados no Project Online ou no Project Server 2013.
-Veja [Gerenciar sincronização do grupo de segurança com o Active Directory no Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).
+Active Directory provides a central location for administrators to manage user credentials and permissions.
+Active Directory integration with Project means that users and groups in Active Directory are synchronized in Project Online or Project Server 2013.
+See [Manage security group synchronization with Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).

 ## <a name="administration-deployment-and-extensibility"></a>Administração, implantação e extensibilidade

-O Project Online e o Project Server 2013 fornecem recursos aos administradores para planejar, instalar e configurar, manter e estender o Project.
-Veja [Novidades para profissionais de TI no Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).
+Project Online and Project Server 2013 provide features for administrators to plan, install and configure, maintain and extend Project.
+See [What's new for IT pros in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).

 ## <a name="getting-started"></a>Introdução